 I awoke yesterday morning to fog like none other I had seen and despite it was my second day of driving in Ireland, that even at noon roads could have spots of black ice (temps were only at 42 f) and that I had no map, I was going to explore Loughcrew Cairns.

 There is probably no better place in the world to be near any solstice or equinox time of the year than in Meath County Ireland, where one can find at at least 61 Megalithic sites of mystery.
 One of my reasons for extending my stay in Ireland, especially in the Slane area was due to this weeks Winter Solstice.
-Near by Newgrange Megalithic Cairns site (along with it’s sister mounds at nearby Dowth and Knowth) is a reconstructed wonder, perfectly preserved and one of the most visited World UNESCO sites.
+Near by Newgrange Megalithic Cairns site (along with it’s sister mounds at nearby Dowth and Knowth) is a reconstructed wonder, beautifully preserved and one of the most visited World UNESCO sites.
 Best known for the illumination of it’s passage and chamber by the Winter Solstice sun.

 All along the Boyne River Valley one can find mysterious mounds; some marked with signs, some encircled by tall ancient trees, some with sheep roaming about (few i’m planning to explore over the next few weeks).
 One of the most overlooked and untouched sites is at Loughcrew.
 An Irish Heritage site, the country just doesn’t have the funds to maintain and refurbish the thousands upon thousands of designated heritage sites…..but in the case of Loughcrew that is a good thing!